SOUNDS-RESEARCH/aspcol/docs/source/index.rst

-.. aspcol documentation master file, created by sphinx-quickstart on Wed Sep 13 10:22:13 2023.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Audio Signal Processing Collection (aspcol)
 ===========================================
 This is a package for audio signal processing.
 Contains implementations of state-of-the-art sound field estimation and sound field reproduction methods, as well as some basic audio signal processing tools.